 Total liabilities.
-Total liabilities increased \$1,154 million from \$81,328 million as of December 31, 2022 to \$82,482 million as of December 31, 2023.
+Total liabilities decreased \$5,042 million from \$82,482 million as of December 31, 2023 to \$77,440 million as of December 31, 2024.

-• The liability for future policy benefits increased \$2,248 million primarily from a decrease in the single-A interest rate used to discount the liability for future policy benefits and aging of our long-term care insurance in-force block, partially offset by the runoff of our life insurance and fixed annuity products.
-The increase also includes the effects of changes in cash flow assumptions and variances between actual and expected experience.
-See "-Critical Accounting Estimates-Liability for future policy benefits" for additional information on the impact of changes in cash flow assumptions.

-- Policyholder account balances decreased \$1,024 million primarily from surrenders, benefit payments and policy charges in our fixed annuity and universal and term universal life insurance products in 2023, partially offset by an increase in additional insurance liabilities due to changes in cash flow assumptions.
-See "-Critical Accounting Estimates-Policyholder account balances -additional insurance liabilities" for additional information. - Market risk benefit liabilities decreased \$123 million mostly related to favorable equity market performance in 2023.
+- The liability for future policy benefits decreased \$4,045 million primarily from an increase in the single-A interest rate used to discount the liability for future policy benefits and from the runoff of our fixed annuity and life insurance products.
+These decreases were partially offset by an increase in our long-term care insurance reserves largely driven by aging of the in-force block, including higher interest accretion, partially offset by benefit payments outpacing premiums collected.
+The increase in our long-term care insurance reserves also included the effects of changes in cash flow assumptions and actual variances from expected experience.
+See "-Critical Accounting Estimates-Liability for future policy benefits" for additional information on the impact of changes in cash flow assumptions. - Policyholder account balances decreased \$946 million largely driven by surrenders, withdrawals and benefit payments in our fixed annuity and universal and term universal life insurance products in 2024. - Market risk benefit liabilities decreased \$160 million mostly related to favorable interest rate changes and equity market performance in 2024. - Other liabilities increased \$258 million primarily from higher derivative valuations due to an increase in interest rates in 2024.

 Total equity.
-Total equity decreased \$51 million from \$8,386 million as of December 31, 2022 to \$8,335 million as of December 31, 2023.
+Total equity increased \$1,096 million from \$8,335 million as of December 31, 2023 to \$9,431 million as of December 31, 2024.

-- We reported net income available to Genworth Financial, Inc.'s common stockholders of \$76 million for the year ended December 31, 2023. - Unrealized gains (losses) on investments increased total equity by \$1,277 million primarily from tightening credit spreads in 2023. - Change in the discount rate used to measure future policy benefits decreased total equity by \$1,036 million largely attributable to a decrease in the single-A interest rate used to discount the liability for future policy benefits and related reinsurance recoverables (net of deferred taxes) in 2023. - Treasury stock increased \$299 million primarily due to the repurchase of Genworth Financial's common stock, at cost, including excise taxes and other costs paid in connection with acquiring the shares, resulting in a decrease to total equity in 2023.
+- We reported net income available to Genworth Financial, Inc.'s common stockholders of \$299 million for the year ended December 31, 2024. - Unrealized gains (losses) on investments and derivatives qualifying as hedges decreased total equity by \$1,026 million and \$518 million, respectively, primarily due to an increase in interest rates in 2024.

+- Change in the discount rate used to measure future policy benefits increased total equity by \$2,462 million largely attributable to an increase in the single-A interest rate used to discount the liability for future policy benefits and the related reinsurance recoverables in 2024. - Treasury stock increased \$188 million due to the repurchase of Genworth Financial's common stock, at cost, including excise taxes and other associated costs, resulting in a decrease to total equity in 2024.